 “It is deeply saddening to us that two professional people that have been supportive enough to front a campaign to try and attract more people to work here are now the focus of national media attention for the wrong reasons.
 This is not a position they should find themselves in.
 The nurses involved are consummate professionals with exemplary employment records and we are very proud of them and the work that they do.

 “We would like to reiterate that the campaign wording which sparked the debate related to prototypes that were never used.
 When they were presented to us, we rejected them immediately.
-They have never been used alongside images of the nurses concerned in any advertising campaign run by Hull and East Yorkshire Hospitals NHS Trust.
+They have never been used alongside images of the nurses concerned in any advertising campaign run by Hull University Teaching Hospitals NHS Trust.

 “The visuals that were used in the media and social media were released to the Health Service Journal in error by our design agency, Strawberry, without our knowledge or approval.
 Strawberry has apologised unreservedly for this mistake, which is deeply regrettable.
 However, not only is this now calling into question the aims and intentions of the campaign, but also the judgement of the nurses involved, the latter of which we find wholly unacceptable as all of it is untrue.
 The nurses have been subjected to significantly inappropriate comments about themselves in the media and social media.